Computer Glasses Available at Dr. Alan Schlussel & Associates

 What is certain is that blue light contributes to digital eye strain.
 Because blue light has more energy and scatters more freely than other light (the reason that the sky appears blue), it is not easily focused.
 As the scattered blue light rays enter the eye, they create visual “noise” that is believed to be partly responsible for digital eye strain symptoms such as watery eyes, headache, blurry vision, and dry eyes.

 There are several ways to limit the amount of blue light that enters your eyes.
 You can purchase blue light filters for your devices, or simply reduce screen time.

 If you spend a significant amount of time staring at a screen daily, you may want to consider purchasing computer glasses or blue light filters for your lenses.
 These glasses are available with or without a prescription, so they are compatible with contact lenses as well.
 Computer glasses are customized to meet the needs of your eyes and lifestyle.

-To learn more about computer glasses or blue light, call Drs Alan B. Schlussel and Christine Law, O.D. and make an appointment with .
+To learn more about computer glasses or blue light, call Dr. Alan Schlussel & Associates and make an appointment with .
 We can help guide you in choosing the right glasses that meet your visual needs.